Smart Health Web

 Lyme’s Disease

-lyme disease rash, Lyme disease is a bacterial infection that infected ticks can transmit to humans.
+lyme disease rash, Lyme disease is a bacterial infection that infected ticks can transmit to human body.
 It is usually easier to treat if it remains diagnosed early.
 Lyme disease symptoms A circular or oval-shaped rash around a tick bite can remain an early symptom of Lyme disease in some people.
 The rash can seem up to 3 months after being bitten by an infected tick, but it usually occurs within 1 to 4 weeks.
 It can last several weeks.
 The rash may have a darker or lighter area in the center and spread gradually.
 It is not typically hot or itchy.

 The rash may remain flat or slightly raised and appear pink, red, or purple when it appears on white skin.
 The inflammation may be more challenging to see on brown and black skin and look like a bruise.